 For many decades, the DP occupied an office at 3443 Woodland Avenue in the heart of campus.
 In 1961, the DP moved from its longtime home to the basement of the Sergeant Hall dormitory at 34th & Chestnut Streets.
 In 1975, with the demolition of Sergeant Hall imminent, the DP was moved to the second floor of 4015 Walnut Street.

-But the stay at 4015 Walnut will likely come to an end sometime in this decade.
+But the stay at 4015 Walnut will likely come to an end at some as-yet-undetermined future date.
 The 8-story building, built in 1924 as the Atlas Storage Warehouse, still houses 6 unfinished floors of warehouse space used by the Penn Records Center; only the DP's second floor office and a small first floor coffeehouse and art gallery have ever been developed as commercial or retail space.
 As Penn has worked over the past two decades to redevelop the neighborhood around 40th & Walnut streets into a bustling, lively retail area, Penn officials believe there are better uses for the building than warehouse space.
+Penn has also added land and buildings near the main campus which could be used to relocate the Records Center.
 Although the timing remains uncertain, Penn plans to hand the building over to an outside developer who will completely gut the building and renovate it into a residential or office building with ground-floor retail.
-When that happens, the DP will need a new home.
+The main thing holding up such development is that the 4015 building would be expensive to commercialize because of technicalities in Philadelphia building code and how the building is situated on the lot.
+But whenever Penn eventually pulls the trigger, the DP will need a new home.

 A new office: what and where?